-The spectrum of opportunities for telehealth and mobile heath, or mHealth is growing.
-Both are going to have big impact on improving healthcare quality, cost, and access.
+The spectrum of opportunities for telehealth and mobile health, or mHealth is growing.
+Both are going to have a big impact on improving healthcare quality, cost, and access.
 The state of telehealth and mHealth was discussed at great length at today’s Healthcare Technology Innovation Forum at UCSF.

-“We need to be able to start scale some of our health initiatives out faster across the country.
+“We need to be able to start scaling some of our health initiatives out faster across the country.
 Some examples we’re starting to see are screen devices in retail stores and kiosks — these are going to drive some awareness.
-And as access becomes more prevalent, we’re more engaged with it — the level of quality will go up and costs will go down,” Coresell added.
+And as access becomes more prevalent, we’re more engaged with it — the level of quality will go up and costs will go down,” Coressel added.

 But no doubt, implementation of telehealth and mHealth technologies come with their share of challenges and headaches.

-“Mobile health is one of the fastest growing area, in terms of adoption, not only on the consumer but also the enterprise side,” shared Tapan Mehta, Global Healthcare Lead at Cisco Systems.
+“Mobile health is one of the fastest-growing areas, in terms of adoption, not only on the consumer but also on the enterprise side,” shared Tapan Mehta, Global Healthcare Lead at Cisco Systems.
 “It’s going to continue to evolve.
-But the real question is as we develop new applications, we have to look at ease of use.
+But the real question is as we develop new applications, we have to look at the ease of use.
 Technology is only as good as how easy it is.
-If you have technology that’s going to complicate the basic interaction of patient, you’re not going to see that adoption.
+If you have technology that’s going to complicate the basic interaction of patients, you’re not going to see that adoption.
 While mobile is great — is it really going to simplify the ease of use in the continuum of care?”